ChaosAdmStudent/llm_from_scratch/README.md

 ## List of topics that I augmented to Sebastian's book in this repo

 1. Sinusoidal Positional Embedding code

+## Topics to implement:

+1. Relative Position embedding
+2. Flash attention, shared attention, KV-cache and multi-query attention